MoneySwap Price Reaches $0.0008 on Exchanges (MSWAP)

 MoneySwap Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as MoneySwap directly using U.S. dollars.
-Investors seeking to trade MoneySwap should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy MoneySwap using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as MoneySwap directly using US dollars.
+Investors seeking to trade MoneySwap should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase MoneySwap using one of the aforementioned exchanges.

 Receive News & Updates for MoneySwap Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MoneySwap and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.